 When a truck driver causes a crash, that driver’s employer sometimes can be held liable as well.
 Under the theory of vicarious liability, a trucking company may be accountable for the actions of employees that were taken in the course and scope of the employment relationship.
 In other instances, an employer’s failure to properly train or supervise a driver may make it directly liable for an accident that results from its own negligence.

 Driver fatigue can cause serious accidents, especially when large commercial vehicles are involved.
-Victims may be able to pursue a wide range of damages, including amounts related to lost incomes, pain and suffering, vehicle repairs, and the past and future medical costs that resulted from the injuries.Discuss Your Motor Vehicle Collision in Coral Springs with a Pembroke Pines Driver Fatigue Crash Attorney
+Victims may be able to pursue a wide range of damages, including amounts related to lost incomes, pain and suffering, vehicle repairs, and the past and future medical costs that resulted from the injuries.Discuss Your Motor Vehicle Collision with a Driver Fatigue Crash Lawyer in Pembroke Pines

 If you have been injured or lost a loved one in an accident caused by driver fatigue, you can potentially take legal action against the at-fault party.
 At Cohn & Smith, our skilled motor vehicle collision attorneys have guided victims from Coral Springs and other areas of South Florida through the process of pursuing compensation.
-We will fight vigorously to protect your rights.
+Our Pembroke Pines driver fatigue crash lawyers will fight vigorously to protect your rights.
 To learn more about your legal rights and options, contact us online or call us at 954-431-8100.
 We proudly represent injured individuals in communities such as Weston, Tamarac, and Pompano Beach.